MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 ### CI/CD

-Continuous Integration and Continuous Deployment (CI/CD) is the process of of merging software engineer's working copies of a common project and the automated testing and deployment of those changes.
-Within larger software teams there are two common strategies for, trunk based development and GitFlow feature branching.
+Continuous Integration and Continuous Deployment (CI/CD) is the process of of merging software engineer's working copies of a common project as well as the automated testing and deployment of those changes.
+Within larger software teams there are two common strategies for this, trunk based development and GitFlow feature branching.
 Both of these strategies require a robust CI/CD pipeline to ensure that changes are tested and reviewed before being merged into the main branch.
 DevOps teams often opt for trunk based development on the caveat that there is strong automated testing.
-FlutterFlow supports both strategies in theory, in that users can branch and merge changes but note this is only available for teams and enterprise users.
-Though there is automated merging and deployment of changes when merging and publishing a Flutterflow app, there is no way to enforce reviews or testing before publishing.
+FlutterFlow supports both strategies in theory, as users can branch and merge changes but note this is only available for teams and enterprise users.
+Though there is automated merging and deployment of changes when merging and publishing a FlutterFlow app, there is no way to enforce reviews or testing before publishing.
 In my opinion, FlutterFlow's CI/CD is the equivalent of a developer pushing to the main branch without a pull request.
 This is not a robust CI/CD pipeline and is not suitable for production development.

 ### Version control

 Version control in the context of DevOps is the ability to track changes to your code base and to be able to roll back changes if necessary.
 FlutterFlow has a version control system that is automatically versioned with each deployment.
 However, the versioning is opaque.
-There is a list view of changes, however, you cannot click an element or page and see an equivalent commit history.
+There is a list view of changes each user makes, however, you cannot click an element or page and see an equivalent commit history.

 <div ><img src="/img/devopsflutterflow/devops_collaboration.png" height="300px"\><p>Image X: "Collaboration" in Version Control </p></div>